 In addition, other more creative aspects such as art-direction, music selection, grading and styling can all place a production in a certain time or style period.

 Many brands have since discovered that their reach can be furthered and budgets be used more efficiently by breaking from this format, and instead delivering the values of their brand through carefully curated online video content.

 This more flexible approach allows for content to be kept fresh and remain relevant.
 However, with this shift in delivery and approach, the sheer volume of content can become overwhelming.
 Introducing further channels to advertise the brand only forces consumers to engage with the content on their own terms.
-The content therefore has to work very hard to compete and ultimately engage the consumer to change their behavior or make a purchase.
+The content, therefore, has to work very hard to compete and ultimately engage the consumer to change their behaviour or make a purchase.